Semicolonstartingtexts/conversationhubstandards/standards.md

 Secure… followed by a reference to stacked system speech, when starting a system command, secures the referenced system speech

-Ward… followed by a reference to a zone, system, own property of a user, user if the user consents or is consented by a user which has the legal right to consent for the user, or a concept relative to the user to ward

 Free… followed by a reference to secured system speech, when starting a system command, ceases the referenced secured system speech being secured

-I confirm, by a user without additions to the phrase, at any time after hearing a phrase confirms the phrase for the user as the user’s most recent confirmed phrase
+… I confirm…, at the end of a phrase is always confirmed, if communicated while focusing on system speech, confirms the system speech, otherwise is a phrase starting with the phrase I confirm… becomes a confirmed phrase for the user as the user’s most recent confirmed phrase

 Join… the/those… phrases… if given within a system command combines the phrases referenced as described